 Kids are like sponges, soaking up everything they hear, see, smell, and taste.
-Babies begin to learn eating patterns before they are even born, and continue to discover new patterns and habits throughout childhood.
+Babies begin to learn eating patterns before they are even born and continue to discover new patterns and habits throughout childhood.
 As parents and caregivers, you have the greatest impression on these habits.
-A healthy diet and good childhood nutrition can reduce the risk of certain diseases and improve quality of life for both you and your baby.
-Try these 5 simple tips to raising a happy, healthy eater from birth.
+Try these 5 simple tips for raising healthy eaters from birth.

 Breastfeeding is practical, cheap, and one of the healthiest choices for your little one.
 Breast milk provides protection for the immune system and contains all of the vitamins and nutrients needed to help your baby grow until 6 months of age.
 The World Health Organization recommends exclusive breastfeeding for the first 6 months, and in combination with complementary foods until 12 months or older.
 Research shows that infants who are breastfed for at least 3 months eat more fruits and vegetables when introduced to complementary foods, and these healthy eating habits tend to continue through preschool and childhood.
 Need some breastfeeding support?
 Ask your doctor for breastfeeding support resources and referrals.